chili-epfl/qtphysics-unofficial/Readme.md

 #Build it#

-In order to build the module, you need to have Qt >5.5 with Qt3D.
+In order to build the module, you need to have Qt >5.6 with Qt3D and Bullet >2.73.
+Modify the dependency in the file dependecy.pri in /bullet in order to instruct the compiler about the position of the bullet folder.

+Remember to add the step install to your make chain.
+This will put headers and libs in the default Qt directory.
+Since this is not an official qt module, you have to add the includepath in your project .pro file.

 Bullet should be available otherwise the plugin cannot be built.

 ##Build and install Bullet for Desktop##